Español

 For medical questions, we encourage you to review our information with your doctor.

-Surgery is the main treatment in nearly every case of thyroid cancer, except for some anaplastic thyroid cancers.
+Surgery is part of the treatment for nearly all thyroid cancers, except for some anaplastic thyroid cancers.
 If thyroid cancer is diagnosed by a fine needle aspiration (FNA) biopsy, surgery to remove the tumor and all or part of the remaining thyroid gland is usually recommended.

 For more general information about surgery as a treatment for cancer, see Cancer Surgery.